mmrs151/daily-prayer-time/readme.txt

 == Description ==
 For video tutorial please follow these links:
 - (Latest) How to tutorial [youtube https://youtu.be/uRq2UFZlpMA]
-- How to use the plugin [youtube https://www.youtube.com/watch?v=SaE-2VS5Ru0]
-- How to setup digital screen in mosque with this plugin [youtube https://www.youtube.com/watch?v=WzXc7nY4974]

 Alhamdulillah that you can display Yearly and Monthly prayer time with ajax month selector using shortcode [timetable] Daily prayer time can be displayed vertically or horizontally in your preferable widget area.
 Designed for any Mosque or Islamic institutes.